-The Singing Allsorts choir meet weekly, on Monday evenings for an 8pm start.
+The Singing Allsorts choir meet weekly, on Monday evenings for a 7.45pm start.
 Jane Haughton starts proceedings with gentle physical exercises and vocal warm-ups to relax our bodies and voices.
 We then sing a cappella songs (unaccompanied singing) split into parts, which Jane teaches us by rote until our pianist arrives.
 The remaining time is spent practising our parts to a rapidly expanding repertoire, in preparation for our next performance.

 The group is split into three sections according to voice pitch: the highs, the lows and the in-betweens, or to put it more technically: the sopranos, the altos and the seconds!
 Some of the group read music, but not all, and we all rely on Jane to teach us the technicalities.
 There are ‘all sorts’ of abilities, ages and characters in the Singing Allsorts.
 We have a lot of fun together, and hope this is evident in our performances!